4site-interactive-studios/nthp-engrid-multistep-lightbox/README.md

 **Options:**

 - **name** - Name of the lightbox instance (for analytics/events).
-Default: "National Trust for Historic Preservation Multi-Step Lightbox"
+Default: "National Trust for Historic Preservation Multistep Lightbox"
 - **image** - Main image of the lightbox (used as a poster if video is set).
 - **video** - Main video of the lightbox.
 If set, the image is used as a poster.
 - **autoplay** - If true, the video will autoplay, be muted, and loop.